Mon - Fri: 8am - 5 pm | P: 1-844-ETWORKS

 SEAL is a collaborative effort between Texas Workforce Solutions Vocational Rehabilitation Services (VR) and local workforce boards.
 Its primary aim is to provide students with disabilities the chance to acquire essential job skills and experience through summer employment.
 But it's more than just a summer job—it's a comprehensive program that equips students with the tools they need to navigate the world of work.

 One of the key components of SEAL is its personalized approach.
-Students work closely with VR Counselors to identify their areas of interest and career goals.
+Students work closely with VR Counselors to identify their areas of interest and goals.
 This ensures that their summer job aligns with their aspirations, setting the stage for meaningful learning experiences.

 The collaboration doesn't stop there.
 Workforce boards and Business Relations Coordinators join forces to match students with employers in industries relevant to their interests.
 This strategic partnership ensures that students gain practical experience and develop transferable skills that will serve them well in their future careers.